Azure

 - Assign Reader role to AD application for read-only AKS cluster access

-- Assign Monitoring Reader role to applications for cluster monitoring Refer: Azure admin permission
+- Assign Monitoring Reader role to applications for cluster monitoring (Ref: How to add Azure admin permission